-The RAS-entity will provide the following information to the RC and RASRS as part of the review data for each RAS.
-A spreadsheet in the preferred format is provided to improve consistency and minimize data maintenance effort.
+The RAS entity will give the following information to the RC and RASRS as part of the review data for each RAS.
+A spreadsheet in the preferred format is provided for consistency and to minimize data maintenance.

-- 1. RAS name. - 2.
-Each RAS-entity and contact information. - 3.
-Expected or actual in-service date; most recent RC-approval date (Requirement R3); most recent evaluation date (Requirement R4); and date of retirement, if applicable. - 4.
-System performance issue or reason for installing the RAS (e.g., thermal overload, angular instability, poor oscillation damping, voltage instability, under- or over-voltage, or slow voltage recovery). - 5.
-Description of the Contingencies or System conditions for which the RAS was designed (i.e., initiating conditions). - 6.
-Action(s) to be taken by the RAS. - 7.
-Identification of limited impact RAS. - 8.
-Planning Coordinator(s) responsible for periodic evaluations. - 9.
-Reliability Coordinator(s) impacted by the RAS. - 10.
-Any additional explanation relevant to high-level understanding of the RAS.
+- 1. RAS name; - 2.
+Each RAS entity and contact information; - 3.
+Expected or actual in-service date, most recent RC-approval date (Requirement R3), most recent evaluation date (Requirement R4), and date of retirement, if applicable; - 4.
+System performance issue or reason for installing the RAS (e.g., thermal overload, angular instability, poor oscillation damping, voltage instability, under- or over-voltage, or slow voltage recovery); - 5.
+Description of the contingencies or system conditions for which the RAS was designed (i.e., initiating conditions); - 6.
+Action(s) to be taken by the RAS; - 7.
+Identification of limited impact RAS; - 8.
+Planning Coordinator(s) responsible for periodic evaluations; - 9.
+RC(s) affected by the RAS; and - 10.
+Any other explanation relevant to high-level understanding of the RAS.